-Research projects must focus on one or more of the following geographic areas: Africa, East Asia, Southeast Asia and the Pacific Islands, South Asia, the Near East, Central and Eastern Europe and Eurasia, and the Western Hemisphere.
+Research projects must focus on one or more of the following geographic areas: Africa, East Asia, Southeast Asia and the Pacific Islands, South Asia, the Near East, Central and Eastern Europe and Eurasia, and the Western Hemisphere (including South and Central America).
 Research in Western Europe and the U.S. and its territories is not supported by this grant.

 A student is eligible to receive a fellowship if he or she:

 Is a citizen or national of the United States or is a permanent resident of the United States;